pmagdon/cloud_detection/docs/source/results.rst

    :width: 45%
    :align:   center

-   Figure 12: Image of date 2015-05-15 with cloud.
+   Figure 12: Image of date 2015-05-15 with cloud

 .. figure::  _static/figures/cc_fig4_city.PNG
    :width: 80%
    :align:   center

-   Figure 13: Cloud masks generated with a correlation coefficient parameter of 85% (left) and 55% (right).
+   Figure 13: Cloud masks generated with a correlation coefficient parameter of 85% (left) and 55% (right)

 Again, we have to find a compromise between a good reclassification of cloud free pixels and a not very high amount of cloudy pixels being reclassified as cloud free.
 After running the algorithm with different values for this parameter in